Bit-Nation/pangea-developer-documentation/docs/_completed_docs_v1.md

 db.delete("the-key-of-the-value", () => { I will be called after deleting}

 ## 8. Conclusion
 Hopefully by the end of this document you have a pretty clear picture about how designing decentralized applications in our Pangea architecture works.
 As with all new technologies, developing on Pangea means learning new tricks and tools for your trade.
-But armed with what we’ve given you, you can go out and develop the next million or billion dollar decentralized application.
+But armed with what weâ€™ve given you, you can go out and develop the next million or billion dollar decentralized application.
 Questions?
 Feedback?
-We would love to hear from you at (insert e-mail address here) or on our telegram at (http://telegram.me/bitnation).
+We would love to hear from you at info@bitnation.co or on our telegram at (http://telegram.me/bitnation).

 ## 9. Relevant Links